-3.2.2.4.3 Seasonal Estuarine Wetland Sub-type
+3.2.2.4.3 Bar-Built Esturaine Sub-type

-Seasonal estuaries are the reaches of coastal rivers and streams that are ecologically influenced by seasonal closures of their tidal inlets.
+Bar-built estuaries are the reaches of coastal rivers and streams that are ecologically influenced by seasonal closures of their tidal inlets.
 The frequency and duration of inlet closure can be natural or managed.
 The tidal regime can be muted or not (i.e., the tidal range can be the same or less than that of the adjacent marine or estuarine system when the tidal inlet is open).
-The salinity regime of a seasonal estuary can be highly variable.
+The salinity regime of a bar-built estuary can be highly variable.
 It can be fresh throughout very wet years or hypersaline during extended droughts.
-Some seasonal estuaries are locally referred to as lagoons.
+Bar-built estuaries are often referred to as "lagoons;" geomorphologically this term refers to any coastal water feature behind a bay-mouth bar.